 Admission Seekers: How To Choose A Course/Programme to Study in University

 When students are aspiring for University education, many challenges bedevil them.
 One of such is what course or programme of study to choose.
 Truly, many admission seekers may already have a programme of study to choose – but this is not same with a majority of the admission seekers in Nigeria.
 Many of them are bereft of career choices as a result of inadequate career tutelage.
 This is often caused as a result of lack of adequate information.
-This is the lacuna that this publication is set to fill.
-A & U Online is a vocational outfit established to give timely and dependable information to Nigerian admission seekers with particular emphasis on Niger Delta University.
-We sincerely hope this pub helps you through.
+This is the lacuna that this page is set to fill.
+A & U Online is a vocational outfit established to give timely, dependable and correct information to Nigerian admission seekers with particular emphasis on Universities.
+We sincerely hope this pub helps you scale through.

 The selection stage comes in whence admission seekers have been able to get the needed information and come to a conclusion of what they really want to do.
 They just “point and kill”, in this sense, making the actual decision.
 Once you have selected a course of study and have been granted admission in that course, the work is never finished there.
 The next thing is the development of yourself in the chosen field.
 Career development spans throughout lifetime and even encompass career adjustment and career sustainability.
 Read more about the career model by clicking the link below: